pymor/pymor/docs/source/developer_docs.md

 If the hooks change files, the changes are pushed back to the PR branch.
 [Configuration](https://pre-commit.ci/#configuration) is done
 via the `.pre-commit-config.yaml` file.

-### Docker Images

-The source for most of our docker images is this [repository](https://github.com/pymor/docker).
-The images are build by a Makefile system that expresses dependencies, handles parameterization, preloads caching and so forth.
-Builds are only permitted on a clean working tree, to increase reproducibility.
-On each push [GitLab CI](https://zivgitlab.uni-muenster.de/pymor/docker/-/pipelines) builds the entire tree.
-Great effort went into making incremental updates as fast as possible, but full rebuilds will take upwards of 3 hours.
-There are two basic categories for images: those that get generated for each supported Python version and those that are version independent.
-For CI the main image, in which the pytest suite runs, is defined in `testing/`.
-The main workflow for this repository is adding new packages to the appropriate requirements file in the `constraints/` subdirectory.
-From there those packages will become available in the `pypi_mirror-*` images, but also pre-installed in the `testing` image.